vegaprotocol/documentation/docs/releases/overview.md

 During the testing of the decentralised validator selection feature, a bug was found whereby if the network parameter that controls the number of ersatz validators is reduced in the same epoch that an ersatz validator is promoted, the network could be left with a node set where the actual number of ersatz validators was greater than the total allowed number.
 A fix has been implemented to handle Tendermint demotion and ersatz slot reduction at the same time and keep true to the configured network parameter values.

 **PostgreSQL database:**
-**Find out how to run a data node with Postgres in the [data-node readme ↗](https://github.com/vegaprotocol/data-node/blob/v0.53.0/README.md).**
+**Find out how to run a data node with Postgres in the [data node readme ↗](https://github.com/vegaprotocol/data-node/blob/v0.53.0/README.md).**

 As of version 0.53, data node uses [PostgreSQL ↗](https://www.postgresql.org) as its storage back end instead of the previous mix of in-memory and BadgerDB file stores.
 We also make use of a Postgres extension called [TimescaleDB](https://www.timescale.com), which adds a number of time series specific features.